PrankurShukla/LMS_MVC/README.md

    ```bash
    npm install
    ```
-4. Create a file named `.env` in the backend folder with this content:
+4. Create a file named `.env` in the backend folder with this exact content:
    ```
    # Server Configuration
    PORT=5000